 Along the way, Tom also served 4 years on the Institute Technical Committee and was the primary author of the Construction chapter of the CSI Project Resource Manual.
 Tom also has Construction Documents Technician (CDT) and Certified Construction Contracts Administrator (CCCA) certifications from CSI.

-Along the way, Tom has earned a wide variety of certifications and training, including:
+Over the years, Tom has earned a wide variety of certifications and training including: